BCDA-APS/bs_model_instrument/docs/source/api/index.rst

             core/       create core components of Bluesky data acquisition devices/    your instrument's controls
             plans/      your instrument's measurement procedures
-            utils/      any other code for your instrument
+            utils/      other code to setup or use your instrument

 A Bluesky data acquisition session :ref:`begins with <api.startup>`: